controlecidadao/samantha_ia/README.md

 # 🛠️ Installing and Running Samantha

-To use Samantha IA you will need:
+To use Samantha you will need:
 <br><br>
 * Install [Visual Studio](https://visualstudio.microsoft.com/pt-br/vs/community/) (free community version) on your computer.
 Download it, run it, and select only the option **Desktop development with C++** (administrator privileges required):